ankit-rathi/Decision-Intelligence-Engine/chapters/09_The_Intelligence_Loop.md

 ---

-## Example Section — Improving Fraud Detection in a Payment Platform
+## Example — Improving Fraud Detection in a Payment Platform

 Consider a payment platform using predictive models to detect fraudulent transactions.